YottaDB/YDBDoc/MessageRecovery/errors.rst

 ARGTRUNC, UUUU argument number CCCC truncated.
 Keep the size of total command line within NNNN bytes

-DSE/LKE/MUPIP Warning: This warning appears when the YottaDB parser truncates an argument of a YottaDB Utility (DSE, LKE, or MUPIP) executable exceeding the allowed maximum of NNNN bytes.
+DSE/LKE/MUPIP Warning: This warning appears when the YottaDB parser truncates an argument of a YottaDB Utility (`DSE <../AdminOpsGuide/dse.html>`_, `LKE <../AdminOpsGuide/mlocks.html>`_, or `MUPIP <https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html>`_) executable exceeding the allowed maximum of NNNN bytes.
 CCCC is the argument number with 1 being the first argument for the YottaDB Utility executable.

 Action: Reduce the size of the argument number CCCC.